antoinsader/duckcup/README.md

 An example configuration file is provided: backend/.env.example

-You can refer to backend/readme.md to see how to setup the variables.
+You can refer to [backend/readme.md](https://github.com/antoinsader/threadmind/blob/publish/backend/README.md) to see how to setup the variables.

 ## Technology Stack

-Backend:
+### Backend:
 - Language: Python
-- Libraries for api: FastAPI, Uvicorn
+- For api: FastAPI, Uvicorn
-- Libararies for NLP: Spacy, numpy, torch, sentence transformers, scikit-learn, ollama
+- For NLP: Spacy, numpy, torch, sentence transformers, scikit-learn, keybert, ollama, huggingface_hub, faiss
-- Libraries for connecting to Emails: imapclient
+- for Emails: imapclient, bs4
-- Libraries for connecting to telegram: telethon
+- For telegram: telethon

-SQLite
+- For database: SQLLite
+- For encryption:  sqlalchemy, cryptography

-Frontend:
+### Frontend:

-React
+- React

-Node.js
+- Node.js

-Infrastructure:
+### Infrastructure:

-Docker
+- Docker

-Docker Compose
+- Docker Compose